globant-ui/angular-bootcamp/README.md

 → [index](#index)

-# Week 3: Angular 201
+# Week 4: Angular 201
-Things are getting serious, are you ready to dive deep into `Angular`'s architechture?
+Things are getting serious, are you ready to dive deep into `Angular`?

 ![Study](assets/study.gif)

-You will learn about the fundamentals, the good ways, the more performant and powerful approaches.
+I'm not gonna lie to you, this is gonna hurt, my friend.

 ### Reading:
 - [Architechture](https://angular.io/guide/architecture)